-Wilmote Timeout let you configure the delay before the wilmote is automatically turned off when being inactive.
-Default is 5 MINUTES but it can be configured to 30 MINUTES for games with long cut scenes (Snatcher for example) to prevent the Wilmote from being disconnected.
+Wiimote Timeout let you configure the delay before the wiimote is automatically turned off when being inactive.
+Default is 5 MINUTES but it can be configured to 30 MINUTES for games with long cut scenes (Snatcher for example) to prevent the Wiimote from being disconnected.
 This option is only available on Wii.

-Wilmote Calibration let you recalibrate manually the Wilmote pointer or pick the default calibration.
+Wiimote Calibration let you recalibrate manually the Wiimote pointer or pick the default calibration.
 This option is only available on Wii.